 But there are smaller TV resolutions such as 1080P or Full HD and this can be great sometimes but it depends on your wants and budget.
-Majority of Full HD TVs can be much more affordable than 4K or 8K UHD+ TVs and that’s fair because of the incredible number of components that was put together to make it.
+The majority of Full HD TVs can be much more affordable than 4K, or 8K UHD+ TVs and that’s fair because of the incredible number of components that were put together to make it.

 When you have an 8K TV, you’re definitely maxed out and this would unlock even more resolution-related features for you when streaming your favorite TV show on Netflix or Amazon Prime.

 Personally, I love giant TV sets and that’s because of the experience and you might also be like me or not but there are some factors to consider when thinking about the size of the TV you’ll be interested in buying.

 Now combine a 4K or 8K resolution with a 65-inch or an 85-inch TV together and you get a mind-blowing experience.
 The fact that you get life-like images of objects on your flat-screen TV is one of the reasons why giant TVs are incredibly popular among people.